chn-dev/RISC-V/README.md

 are all available in ./RISC-V/Demo/.
 Note that you need to install the riscv64-unknown-elf tools for cross-compilation before building the Demo.

+Under Ubuntu, you can use the following commands to install them:

+    sudo apt-get install gcc-riscv64-unknown-elf
+    sudo apt-get install binutils-riscv64-unknown-elf

 ### Building the Demo

     cd /path/to/RISC-V/Demo